aiden-powers/aiden-powers-open-graphics/FTC-West_Coast_Invitational/readme.md

 ![Logo Banner](example/WCI_Readme_Banner.png)

 # West Coast Invitational
-West Coast Invitational is a one-of-a-kind FIRST Tech Challenge offseason robotics competition event held in Washington State.
+West Coast Invitational is a one-of-a-kind FIRST Tech Challenge offseason robotics competition held in Washington State.

 ## Open Graphics Commitment
 This design collection is fully commited to open graphics.
 These designs should be easily usable without any Adobe software or Adobe Fonts.